 - Bee grenades for psychological warfare

-If you have not jumped into the sandbox yet, Rust's latest update is the perfect time to check it out.
+If you haven't jumped into the sandbox yet, now is the time.
 The game is currently discounted by fifty percent, dropping to $20 (£17.50) for new and returning players.
-That promotion ends tomorrow, so grab your pickaxe and sharpen your explosives before the price goes back up.
+This promotion ends tomorrow, so grab your pickaxe and sharpen your explosives before the price returns to normal.